Browse

 3. Full vs. Half-Bath

 Next, you’ll have to consider what kind of bathroom you want.
-Are you opting for a full bathroom with a bathtub and stand-up shower, or just a half-bath with a toilet and sink?
+Are you opting for a full, whole bathroom with a bathtub or walk in shower, or just a half bath with a toilet and sink?
+Remember that most basement bathrooms are typically a small space, and definitely a small bathroom when compared to other bathrooms.

-Regardless of what you choose, consider adding a high-power ventilation fan to draw out moisture since basements tend to be damp.
-While you install your bathroom, you can also consider adding a laundry area or utility sink to boost the functionality of the basement.
+Regardless of your choice, consider adding a high-power ventilation fan to draw out moisture since basements tend to be damp.
+While thinking about your potential renovation, you can also consider adding a laundry area or utility sink to boost the basement bathroom's functionality.

 4. Drainage

 When you go to install a new basement bathroom and you hire a plumber to help you, they’ll likely evaluate two things: the depth of your plumbing and your pipe size.
-If your sewer line is deep enough that your plumbing can rely on gravity like the rest of the house, adding a new bathroom is simple.
+If your sewer line is deep enough that your plumbing can rely on gravity like the rest of the house, then adding a new bathroom is simple, and may not even require that much digging into the floor.

-If your drainage lines aren’t deep enough, however, you’ll have to consider other options.
+If your drainage lines aren’t deep enough or your budget isn’t too high, however, you’ll have to consider other options.

-If your drainage lines aren’t deep enough to operate on gravity, you can look into alternative options, like Saniflo toilet systems.
+Because basement bathrooms don’t always get a lot of natural light, you may be looking at additional lighting and plumbing fixtures.
+If the drainage lines in your house aren’t deep enough to operate on gravity, you can look into installing alternative options, like Saniflo toilet systems.

 Saniflo toilet systems utilize a pump and a macerator to grind waste and pump it up, against gravity, to your main plumbing stack.
 Because of this, they don’t require the addition of any new plumbing and can be installed in a weekend or less.

-Simply add some PVC pipes to run the toilet to your main stack and you’re set to go.
-What’s more, it’s possible to hook a sink, shower, and toilet to a single pump and macerator, making a clean all-in-one solution for your home.
+For example, you can simply add some PVC pipes to run the toilet to your main stack, and you’re set to go.
+What’s more, you can hook a sink, shower, and toilet to a single pump and macerator, making a clean all-in-one solution for your home.

-Upflushing toilets are self-contained and sit atop your concrete, which means you don’t have to do any excavation to place one.
+Upflushing toilets are self-contained and sit atop your concrete, which means you don’t have to do any extensive remodeling or excavation to place one.

 If you’re entirely against drilling into your concrete floor to add new amenities or a basement toilet, you can also find sinks and showers that will work with a Saniflo upflush system.
-This overhauls the process of adding a bathroom and makes it much more simple and straightforward - even if you don’t moonlight as a plumber or have a huge budget to work with.
+This overhauls the process of adding a bathroom and makes it much simpler and more straightforward—even if you don’t moonlight as a plumber or have a huge budget to work with.

-How to Install a Bathroom in a Basement - The Smart Way
+How to Install a Basement Bathroom, The Smart Way

-If you want to learn how to install a bathroom in a basement, this guide gives you a smart place to start.
-By following it step-by-step you can address plumbing issues, come up with alternatives, and create the bathroom space you’ve always wanted.
+If you’re ready to turn your basement bathroom ideas into reality and want to learn how to install a bathroom in a basement, this guide gives you a smart place to start.
+By following it step-by-step, you can address plumbing issues, come up with alternatives, and create the bathroom space you’ve always wanted.

-If you need additional help navigating your basement plumbing options or figuring out which Saniflo system is right for you, don’t hesitate to give our team a call.
+If you need additional help navigating your basement bathroom ideas or figuring out which Saniflo system is right for you, don’t hesitate to give our team a call.
 We’re happy to walk you through our selection and help you find the one that’s right for you.

 Shopify secure badge